AssisrMatheus/TournamentOverlayChanger/README.md

 # TournamentOverlayChanger
-Change files based on wich team is playing

-Sometimes I create game tournaments and stream its matches.

-In the stream we have an overlay for each team, images placed above the game's image that shows what are the current teams that are being streamed right now, its scores and any additional information.
+I was the sole organizer, streamer and narrator for a local League of Legends tournament.
+So I needed a way to help me organize what was being displayed on the screen.

+I used OBS and the logos for each team were images that I had to swap on it.
+But OBS also allows you to swap the image files themselves and they would reload.
 When a specific team is being streamed you'll want the overlay in the stream to be changed.
-So instead of changing it on the stream program (something like OBS), the application changes it for you automatically using pre-prepared images to be placed at the team's folder.
+So the application changes it for you automatically.

-You just need to take the desired team in the "existing" list at the left side and add it to the "playing" list at the right side.
+I made a tournament stream helper to manage which logos and images should show up on screen based on the current playing teams.

-This application loads every folder inside a folder named "Teams"(that needs to be at the same place the .exe is) and put them in a list.
-To add any team, you must create a new folder with the team's name inside the "Teams" folder

-You also need a score folder in the same place that the .exe is, telling how many teams there will be, and its images for each point in the score.
+The app loads every folder inside the folder named "Teams" and puts them in a list.
+To add any team, you only need to create a new folder with the team's name inside the "Teams" folder You also need a score folder in the same place that the .exe is, with all the team options, and the images for each logo and score count.

-In the end, you'll need to have this in your file system:

---- overlayChanger.exe
+Example:
+ -overlayChanger.exe
+|

---- Teams
+|__ Teams

---- Score
+|
+|__ Scores
+   |

---- Score --- Team 1
+   |__ Team 1

---- Score --- Team 2
+   |__ Team 2

---- Score --- Team ...(Any amount you want, but the folder "team X" must exist)
+   |__ Team 3